 I’m a straight man in love with a straight woman.

-When I moved to a new town in Pennsylvania just over a year ago, I had no idea of what an enormous effect the change would have on my life.
+When I moved to a new town in Pennsylvania a few years ago, I had no idea what a huge impact it would have on my life.

-The only people I knew in Pennsylvania were a few friends I’d lived with previously who were local to the area, so it’s safe to say my social circle when I first moved here wasn’t huge.
-It wasn’t until a few months later in November that Ty and I met via Facebook.
-A few of my friends had been talking about her negatively after seeing her videos online about being a transgender woman, and I felt the urge to get to know the real her, so I reached out and sent Ty a message.
+I knew a few people there, but it’s fair to say my social circle when I first moved wasn’t huge.
+It wasn’t until a few months later that Ty and I met, via Facebook.
+I’d seen some of her online videos about being a transgender woman, and while few of my friends had said some nasty things about her, I wanted to get to know the real Ty.
+So I reached out and sent her a message.

-She was very clear about her situation from the beginning, and I was very open to a friendship, until I started to form some very real feelings for her.
+She was very clear about who she was from the beginning, and I thought all I wanted was to be friends – until I started to form some very real romantic feelings for her.

-I didn’t have too many fears or concerns when we began our relationship.
-I always respected her as a person regardless of her being transgender, but I was definitely worried about what other people would say or think about us together.
-I knew our relationship would turn the heads of my loved ones, but over time I learned to adopt Ty’s nonchalance to other people’s negativity and critical perception of my life choices.
+When we began our relationship, I didn’t have too many fears or concerns about the two of us.
+I always respected her as a person, regardless of her transgender status.
+But when it came to other people, I was definitely worried about what they might say or think about us as a couple.
+I knew our relationship would turn the heads of my loved ones, but over time I learned to adopt Ty’s nonchalant attitude to other people’s negativity and criticism of my life choices.
 After I learned to reject their comments, our relationship became real and strong.

-My family always told me they’d love me no matter who I chose to be or who I chose to be with, however they did seem a little skeptical at first.
-With time though, I believe they’ve accepted that Ty and I are very happy together, and I know it’s what they want for me now.
+My family always told me they’d love me no matter who I chose to be or who I chose to be with.
+However, they were still a little skeptical at first.
+In time, though, they accepted that Ty and I are very happy together, and I know it’s what they want for me now.
 As for my friends, most of them accept our relationship, praise how strong I’ve become since meeting Ty, and applaud how committed the two of us are to each other.

-Being physically intimate together is very different from what I was used to, but, through everything, I see her as a woman, emotionally and physically.
-I know with time she’ll have her surgeries, but I’ll love her either way.
+Being physically intimate together is very different from what I was used to, but through everything, I see her as a woman, emotionally and physically.
+In time, she may have gender confirmation surgery, but it won’t affect the way I feel about her.
+I’ll still love her the same, no matter what her anatomy looks like.

-We’ve talked about the longevity of our relationship – marriage, kids – but it’s all within time.
+We’ve talked about the future of our relationship – marriage, kids – but all of that is a ways down the road.
 We would love to adopt, because I was adopted myself.
 Being adopted has made me a lot more accepting of people’s differences.
 Everyone has their own past and everyone has their own demons.
 Why discriminate?

 I wish more people understood that transgender men and women are people.
-Everyone has imperfections, whether physically or mentally, and because of that we all should be treated fairly.
+Everyone has imperfections, whether physical or mental, and because of that we all should be treated fairly.
 Transgender people know exactly who they are, and nobody should be able to say anything different.

-Today I have a good job, stability, and a love I never thought possible, although I do feel people identify with me differently now.
-Some people think of me as gay or bisexual, and I’m not at all.
-I’m a straight man in love with a straight woman.
+Today I have a good job, stability, and a love I never thought possible, although I do feel that certain people think of me differently now.
+Some may want to label me as gay or bisexual, and while I have no problem with being gay or bisexual, it’s not who I am: I’m a straight man in love with a straight woman.

 If you feel a connection with someone, you shouldn’t second-guess it simply because they’re different.
 Choose to value them as a person.
 If I’d chosen to look the other way, I never would have met Ty, and I never would have known just how much of a difference one person could make in my life.